joshfrench/om-wiki-fork/Intermediate-Tutorial.md

   (om/transact! data edit-key (fn [_] (.. e -target -value))))
 ```

-Instead of using channels because `editable` is so simple, as well to
+Instead of using channels because `editable` is so simple and to
-demonstrate alternative approaches, `editable` will notify it's parent
+demonstrate alternative approaches, `editable` will notify its parent
 component with a callback when editing is complete:

 ```clj